dsoftwareinc/ghactions-manager/README.md

 You can purchase a license for $2 a month to support the development of the plugin and get a few extra features.

-Or alternatively, support this project by becoming a sponsor using [GitHub sponsors][6].
+Or alternatively, support this project by becoming a sponsor using [GitHub sponsors][gh-sponsor].

 # Installation